How to Integrate Firebase Auth with Astro: Complete Guide

 CORS errors with Google sign-in: When using social providers, add your domain (including localhost with port) to Firebase Console > Authentication > Settings > Authorized domains.

-Session expiration handling: Firebase session cookies can be set for up to 14 days.
-When a session expires, the middleware will set locals.user to null, and the page redirect will send the user back to login.
+Session expiration handling: Firebase session cookies accept an expiresIn between 5 minutes and 2 weeks (14 days); values outside that range are rejected.
+When a session expires, the middleware sets locals.user to null and the page redirect sends the user back to login.

 Conclusion